flightaware/tohil/Doc/reference/tohil_types.rst

    If no positional argument is given, an empty tcldict is created.
    If a positional argument is given and it is a mapping object, a dictionary is created with the same key-value pairs as the mapping object.
-Otherwise, the positional argument must be an :term:`iterable` object.
+Otherwise, the positional argument must be an `iterable` object.
 Each item in the iterable must itself be an iterable with exactly two objects.
 The first object of each item becomes a key in the new dictionary, and the second object the corresponding value.
 If a key occurs more than once, the